 The fastest way to earn points is to sign up for a credit card that offers you a welcome bonus.
 Each credit card will have their own unique offer but each one typically will require you to spend a minimum amount within a specific time frame in order to qualify for the bonus.
 Also, the sign-up bonus for a card can fluctuate throughout the year, so keep an eye when for when they increase.

 My favorite card for beginners is the Chase Sapphire Preferred.
-Currently, it comes with a 60,000 bonus points when you spend $4,000 within the first three months of opening your account.
+Currently, it comes with an elevated 80,000 bonus points when you spend $4,000 within the first three months of opening your account.
+Plus, get up to $50 in statement credits towards grocery store purchases in the first 12 months of opening your account.
 You can read here why I love this card and recommend it so often.